 Nonprofits both champion the needs of different groups of people and provide valuable services to these people.
 Someone who is interested in nonprofit management has many career options.
 Students should spend time researching their chosen careers and the organizations that match their interests.
 The careers highlighted below give learners an idea of the available roles.

 Social & Community Service Manager:

-Working alongside other nonprofit professionals, these managers plan and organize social and community programs, ensure that communities can access public programs, and create metrics to measure the effectiveness of new program offerings.
+These managers work alongside other nonprofit professionals and both plan and organize social and community programs.
+They also ensure that communities can access public programs, and they create metrics to measure the effectiveness of new program offerings.

 - Median Annual Salary: $64,100

 Executive directors manage other employees, create strategic plans and forecasts for future growth and sustainability, communicate with the board of directors and oversee the overall organizational budget.

 Working at both public and private universities, nonprofit management professors instruct the next generation of nonprofit leaders.
 Besides teaching, they may also mentor students or alumni.

 - Median Annual Salary: $76,000